searchspring/snap/packages/snap-controller/README.md

 };
 ```

 Optionally if `levels` is not defined, a single dropdown will be displayed on initial load.
-Each selection will dynamically append additional dropdowns until there are no more available selections.
+Each selection will dynamically append additional dropdowns until there are no more available selections

 ```typescript
 const finderConfig: FinderControllerConfig = {